tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/2/LessonPlan.md

 * This lesson introduces new content rapidly.
 Students may express frustration at learning new cloud technologies.
 Remind students that while the learning curve may be steep at first, AWS and cloud experience is highly sought-after and well worth the effort required to become comfortable with it.

 * Note that in the past, AWS content has appeared differently for some instructional teams.
 It seems that AWS does A/B testing on their UI.
-If your AWS views _don’t_ match up with the views in the lesson plan, check that you've pulled the latest updates from GitHub or look in the Slack Instructional Team channel for announcements regarding this.
+If your AWS views don't match up with the opinions in the lesson plan, check that you've pulled the latest updates from GitHub or look in the Slack Instructional Team channel for announcements regarding this.

-* Check prior to class that all students have an AWS account and are able to log in.
+* Check before class that all students have an AWS account and can log in.

 * Today's class should be a fun one.
 Students will put together many different technologies covered so far and learn how they can interact with cloud services.